phalcon-orphanage/docs/en/reference/tutorial.rst

         RewriteRule  (.*) public/$1 [L]
     </IfModule>

-All requests to the project fikder will be rewritten to the public/ directory making it the document root.
+All requests to the project will be rewritten to the public/ directory making it the document root.
 This step ensures that the internal project folders remain hidden from public viewing and thus posing security threats.

 The second set of rules will check if the requested file exists, and if it does it doesn't have to be rewitten by the web server module: